-Chicken soup is classic comfort food that needs to be on the menu more often.
-This whole 30 creamy chicken soup is delicious, healthy, and can keep in the freezer for easy meal prep.
+Chicken soup is a classic comfort food that needs to be added to the menu more often.
+This whole30 creamy chicken soup is delicious, healthy, and can keep in the freezer for easy meal prep.

 PIN IT FOR LATER